gnbond/Rectangular/README.md

 ## What's in a name?

 Standard library type names are `lower_case_underscore_separated` so this should follow that convention.
 Names must start with a letter so something like `2d_array` is out, and `array_2d` looks awkward.
-Both (by similarity to `std::array<>`) imply compile-time fixed size.  `matrix` implies linear algebra, and this is not an arethmetic type. `rectangle` sounds more like a shape from an introductory OO tutorial than a container.
+Both (by similarity to `std::array<>`) imply compile-time fixed size.  `matrix` implies linear algebra, and this is not an arithmetic type. `rectangle` sounds more like a shape from an introductory OO tutorial than a container.
 So I settled on `gnb::rectangular`, in the `gnb::` namespace because library bits should not be in global namespace.

 ## A note on co-ordinate systems